 Valladolid is another of the most important cities in Spain during Semana Santa.
 It is second only to Zamora in terms of the age and beauty of the floats.

-On Viernes de Dolores and Sábado de Pasión there are processions in the evenings.
-On Sunday there is a blessing in cathedral followed by a procession shortly after it at midday and another at night.
 The processions get more concentrated the further in the week you get.
-On Monday evening there is one procession, on Tuesday evening there are two, and there are three on Wednesday evening.
-On Wednesday night, at midnight, there are three important processions, again featuring 17th-century floats.
+On Monday evening, there is one procession, on Tuesday evening there are two, and there are three on Wednesday evening.
+On Wednesday night, at midnight, there are three important processions, featuring 17th-century floats.

-There's just one procession on Friday evening, but there are four on Saturday evening (April 13), five throughout Palm Sunday (April 14), four in close succession on Monday night, three on Tuesday evening, four on Wednesday evening, and five on Thursday.
+There's just one procession on Friday evening (April 12), but there are four on Saturday evening (April 13), five throughout Palm Sunday (April 14), four in close succession on Monday night, three on Tuesday evening, four on Wednesday evening, and five on Thursday.
 It's enough to make any visitor's head spin!

-At midnight on Thursday night into Friday morning, things are a little different.
-Rather than a procession, there is a "ronda" where people go through the streets reminding people of the next morning's procession.
+At midnight on Holy Thursday into the morning of Good Friday, things are a little different.
+Rather than a procession, there is a "ronda" which serves as a glorified announcement of the next morning's procession.

-On Friday morning there is a long, drawn out procession which lasts for hours, including an important meeting in the Plaza Mayor.
-There are then more processions in the early evening.
+On Good Friday morning, there is a long, drawn-out procession which lasts for hours, including an important stop in the Plaza Mayor.
+There are then more processions starting in the early evening.

-In Salamanca, there are important evening processions from the first Friday until the last Saturday (not on the first Saturday).
-Towards the end of the week, there are more processions, with events during Wednesday night into Thursday morning, Thursday night into Friday morning and Friday night into Saturday morning.
-On Easter Sunday, events come to a head in Salamanca's magnificent Plaza Mayor, with a reenactment of the resurrection from midday, along with much singing and dancing.
+In Salamanca, there are important evening processions from the first Friday (April 12) until Holy Saturday (April 20).
+Towards the end of the week, there are more and more processions, with events lasting Wednesday night into Holy Thursday morning, Holy Thursday night into Good Friday morning, and Good Friday night into Holy Saturday morning.
+On Easter Sunday, events reach their peak in Salamanca's magnificent Plaza Mayor, with a reenactment of the resurrection starting at midday, along with much singing and dancing.

 Semana Santa in Toledo

 Events begin early in Toledo and last for over two weeks.
-While most places start on the Friday before Semana Santa (called Viernes de Dolores), Toledo starts eight days before that.
-There are also some minor processions from Friday until Wednesday evening when there is a concert in the Teatro de Rojas.
+While most places start on the Friday before Semana Santa (Viernes de los Dolores), Toledo starts eight days before that!
+There are some minor processions from Friday until Wednesday evening, when there is a concert in the Teatro de Rojas.

-On Viernes de Dolores, there are more minor processions, followed by the big procesion de Viernes de Dolores at about 11 p.m.
-On Sabado de Pasion, Saturday, there are even more processions, a few concerts, and a re-enactment of the passion.
-On Domingo de Ramos, Sunday, there are activities in the morning starting with a blessing in the cathedral followed by a number of processions after midday.
+On Viernes de los Dolores (April 12), there are more minor processions, followed by the big procesion de Viernes de los Dolores at about 11 p.m.
+On Sabado de Pasión (Saturday, April 13), there are even more processions, a few concerts, and a reenactment of the passion.
+Palm Sunday (April 14) sees activities in the morning starting with a blessing in the cathedral followed by a number of processions after midday.

-On Monday, Tuesday, and Wednesday of Semana Santo, guests can attend events each evening or witness small processions early in the day and larger ones to end each night.
-On Thursday, Jueves Santo, there are events throughout the day, including choir singing in the cathedral and the big procession... of the day later on in the evening.
-Events continue until the morning, with processions until early morning.
+On Monday, Tuesday, and Wednesday of Semana Santa, spectators can attend events each evening or witness small processions early in the day, with larger ones ending each night.
+Holy Thursday sees events throughout the day, including choir singing in the cathedral and the big procession of the day later on in the evening.
+Events continue until the morning, with processions until well past dawn.

-On Friday, Viernes Santo, things start early, with events throughout the night and in the early hours of the morning.
-Sleep is not an option, but there is a break for a few hours in the early afternoon for a siesta (nap).
-On Sabado Santo, Saturday, there is a major procession shortly after midnight, and events restart with morning choir singing and more processions in the evening.
+On Good Friday, things start early, with events lasting throughout the night and into the early hours of the morning.
+Sleep is not an option, but there is a break for a few hours in the early afternoon for a siesta.
+On Holy Saturday, there is a major procession shortly after midnight, and events restart with a morning choir performance and more processions in the evening.

-As the final day of the Holy Week, Sunday is a continuation of Saturday's midnight procession and restarts again in the morning with a procession of the resurrected figure of Christ.
+As the final day of the Holy Week, Easter Sunday is a continuation of Saturday's midnight procession, which restarts again in the morning with a procession of the resurrected figure of Christ.
 At noon, there is a solemn mass in the cathedral followed by the final processions.